Taille: Collection

 Efficient tax collection was one of the major causes for French administrative and royal centralization in the Early Modern period.
 The taille became a major source of royal income (roughly half in the 1570s), the most important direct tax of pre-Revolutionary France, and provided for the growing cost of warfare in the 15th and 16th centuries.
 Records show the taille increasing from 2.5 million livres in 1515 to six million after 1551; in 1589 the taille reached a record 21 million livres (a period of high inflation), before dropping.

 The taille was only one of a number of taxes.
 There also existed the "taillon" (a tax for military expenditures), a national salt tax (the gabelle), a tax on consumer goods usually used to pay for fortifications (the maltôte), national tariffs (the "aides") on various products (including wine), local tariffs on specialty products (the "douane") or levied on products entering the city (the "octroi") or sold at fairs, and local taxes.
 Finally, the church benefited from a mandatory tax or tithe called the "dîme".

-Louis XIV of France created several additional tax systems, including the "capitation" (begun in 1695) which touched every person including nobles and the clergy (although exemption could be bought for a large one-time sum) and the "dixième" (1710–1717, restarted in 1733), which was a true tax on income and on property value and was meant to support the military.
-Every Frenchman, except the heir to the throne and paupers were subject to the capitation tax.
+Louis XIV created several additional tax systems, including the "capitation" (begun in 1695) which touched every person including nobles and the clergy (although exemption could be bought for a large one-time sum) and the "dixième" (1710–1717, restarted in 1733), which was a true tax on income and on property value and was meant to support the military.
+Every Frenchman, except the Dauphin of France and paupers were subject to the capitation tax.
 Noble capitation was assessed by the intendant of the generality, and at first it was established that the nobility pay 1/90 of their annual income.
 This was not always the case, however, as many of the nobility had the means to lobby against the tax, and regularly appeal the assessments.
 As capitation was paid at the place of residence, rich landlords with many estates, and those who lived in Paris or at the Court of Versailles, could evade it.
 The duc d'Orleans famously bragged about setting his own rate: "I work things out with the intendants; I pay more or less what I like."